kh4/garageledF413/README.md

   parallel by outputting the signal on GPIO pins using timer based DMA transfer from STM32 CPU.
 In this implementation 8 bit words are used to drive 8 parallel streams, however it could easily be extended to 16.

+  The downside of the GPIO approach is that it needs quite large buffer for the output data, when driving single output using this method the amount of buffer space is 24x the original how ever this is reduced to much more tolerable 3x when driving output with all 8 bits.

 ## Basic structure